k16makki/Medima_tools/README.md

 pip3 install scikit-image

-If you use the code for your research, please cite one of the paper: "Makki, K, Ben Salem, Douraied and Ben Amor, Boulbaba.
+If you use the code for your research, please cite the paper: "Makki, K, Ben Salem, Douraied and Ben Amor, Boulbaba.
 "Towards the assessment of intrinsic geometry of implicit brain MRI manifolds."
 IEEE Access (2021)"